Useful Notes: Grammar In Foreign Languages

 - It's also possible for languages not to distinguish gender or animacy in their pronouns.
 Basically, everything is "it", whether it's a man, a woman, a dog or a bit of navel lint.

 - There can also be grammatical gender for numbers.
 In Hebrew, there is a male and female form (the latter is the one commonly used for plain numbers - probably because the male form is often a syllable longer).
-Sometimes, it's worse, when not there are further divisions due to the object type.
-There is a story about a Nivkh child who had trouble subtracting five buttons from thirty and adding six trees to seven - because the shape of the buttons and the size of the trees wasn't specified.
+Sometimes, it's worse, when there are further divisions due to the object type.
+There is a story about a Nivkh child who had trouble subtracting five buttons from thirty and adding six trees to seven - because the shape of the buttons and the size of the trees weren't specified.

 - Differentiate between the inclusive and exclusive 'we'.
 Compare the English, "We are at a disagreement" to "We do not like you."
 The inclusive includes the person being addressed, while the exclusive does not.

 - Have a different concept of "word" than what you expect.
 There is no agreement among linguists on what constitutes a "word", or even on whether there is a universal concept of "word" that can be applied to all languages.
 Again, Japanese provides an example — are the particles (wa, ga, o, etc) part of the word or separate words themselves?
 Most linguists say they're separate, but there's no shortage of transliterations that don't have a space there.
 (Japanese itself avoids the issue by not having spaces between words at all.)